-Q: The answer on the following question will be very interesting for those who is not a drupaller yet :) Why is it cool to be in the Drupal Community or even in Drupal Association?
+Q: The answer to the following question will be very interesting for those who are not a drupaller yet :) Why is it cool to be in the Drupal Community or even in Drupal Association?

 A: The Drupal community really is like a giant family.
 It’s a huge, supportive, loving network.
 Of course, people have their differences and disagreements, but like with families, these things always come from a place of love.
 It’s amazing to see how passionate the Drupal community is, and being able to support them in pursuit of what they do is definitely the coolest part of being in the Drupal Association.